brakmic/BlockchainStore/README.md

 ### Support this project

-If you like this project please do consider a small donation.
+If you like this project please consider making a small donation.

 **ETH**: 0x9C275a7a42eD4abf8FD54F2Db66e6A1306527942